rupomhasan/-HomeCare-Hub-Client/README.md

 ### Features Implemented

 - Enhanced homepage with React slider carousel powered by Framer Motion for seamless navigation of home care categories, elevating user browsing experience.
+- In HomeCare Hub highlights 'Popular Services'.
+'View All' to explore products, view and navigate to details page